All-on-4® Treatment Concept

 How Are All-on-4 Implants Placed?All-on-4 dental implants are placed in a similar procedure to regular dental implants.
 The procedure is performed under a local anesthetic, which ensures that you feel no pain.
 Sedation can also help to make sure that you can remain calm and relaxed throughout the procedure.
 Your sedation options will be discussed with you during your initial consultation.

-Surgery begins with small incisions in your gums.
+Surgery begins with incisions in your gums.
 These incisions provide us with direct access to the jawbone.
 Next, we drill small holes into your jawbone and place the implants inside.
 Your gums are sutured closed around the implant posts.
 If you bone is adequate in volume and density such that the implants reach excellent primary stability at the time of surgery, then a temporary set of teeth will be screwed onto the implant posts either the day of the surgery or a day afterwards.
 In rare cases, if the implants do not reach adequate insertional torque at the time of surgery, then your Doctor will allow you to heal for a period of 3 months prior to having your final fixed teeth fabricated.

 After surgery, there is a recovery period.
 You are provided with a set of aftercare instructions that will help you deal with common post-surgical issues as well as provide you with guidelines to ensure that you heal properly.
 During your recovery, your bone gradually fuses to the posts, stabilizing them within your jaw.
 Several follow-ups will allow us to make sure that you are healing and that the posts are integrating properly.